Engineering Mechanical Engineering

 The Materials Laboratory is designed to study the development of microstructures during processing, and to correlate the properties of materials with the observed structures.
 Undergraduates utilize arc melting facilities for solidification processing and alloy formation, rolling mills for deformation processing, and a variety of furnaces for thermal treatments.
 Characterization facilities include x-ray diffractometry and optical microscopy, while property measurements are completed using hardness testing (including microhardness), tensile testing, and impact testing facilities.
 Other facilities associated with the materials laboratory include rapid solidification processing facilities and electron microscopy facilities.

 The Kinematics and Machine Design Laboratory is a teaching laboratory for undergraduate students.
 The laboratory consists of equipment and instruments for conducting experiments in kinematics and machine design.
-One piece of major equipment is the rapid prototyping machine, which accepts design specifications from a computer and forms a prototype of the design using plastic injection.
+One piece of major equipment is the rapid prototyping machine, which accepts design specifications from a computer and forms a prototype of the design using plastic fused deposition.
 This machine provides the student with experience in design integration from concept to product.
-We have also recently upgraded the rapid prototyping laboratory with the acquisition of the MakerBot Thing-O-Matic 3-D printer kit.
-This 3D printer uses ABS plastic to create rapid prototyped objects with better than 1 mm feature resolution; it accepts standard CAD models converted to g-code and is a low-cost alternative to high-end rapid prototyping services or equipment.
 Accessories in this laboratory include desktop computers, a wide-carriage printer, and other instruments.
 Kawasaki also donated a retired robot that is now utilized in this laboratory.

 The Thermal Fluids Laboratory involves design, execution and evaluation of physical experiments in the areas of thermodynamics, fluid mechanics, and heat transfer.
 There are three major, heavily-instrumented experiments: 1) a two stage air-compressor with intercooling, 2) a versatile air conditioning unit, and 3) a Ford gasoline engine with a Superflow water brake dynamometer, supported with a data acquisition system.
 The course involves design, execution and evaluation of physical experiments in the areas of thermodynamics, fluid mechanics, and heat transfer.
 In addition, the facilities include “table top” instrumentation for viscosity measurement, measurement of pressure distribution on an airfoil, flow visualization and head loss across a valve on which students conduct experiments.

-The Mechatronics Laboratory is well-equipped for teaching courses in mechatronics and robotics.
-It is used primarily for MECH 457, but is also used for other courses, and by both undergraduate and graduate students working on research projects.
+The Mechatronics Laboratory is well-equipped for teaching courses in mechatronics, robotics, and controls.
+It is used primarily for MECH 457 and MECH 450, but is also used for other courses, and by both undergraduate and graduate students working on research projects.
 The laboratory contains desktop computers, modular robots, digital oscilloscopes, function generators, computer controllers, soldering systems, and many other accessories.

 The Department also has computational facilities available to students.
 The computer lab has a suite of personal computers with a full complement of computing resources available to students.